 - 2D Surveys - These are a big improvement, but still based on an approximation of 3D space.
 2D surveys are made using a single line of electrodes and assume that the geology being surveyed continues infinitely—without change—perpendicular to your line of electrodes.

 - 3D Surveys - 3D Resistivity makes no assumptions, and instead measures in all directions using a grid of electrodes.
-With this amount of collected data, you not only get a 3-dimensional breakdown of the geology, but you can calculate volume as well.
+With this amount of collected data, you not only get a 3-dimensional breakdown of the geology, but the 3D distribution of a potential aquifer as well.

 As you can imagine, 3D surveys give you a more reliable, accurate picture than 1D or 2D.
 The closest competitor would be a 2D survey.
 A good compromise between these two types is to use 2D surveys to do a uni-directional 3D Survey.
 This is when you sweep an area with a few 2D surveys and then piece your data together for an approximation of 3D.
 You can learn how to do a uni-directional 3D survey here.